metafacture/metafacture-playground/contributing.md

 - Documentation exists (external documentation must be linked)
 - GitHub Actions / CI passed (contains tests)
 - Pull request is reviewed and approved
-- Functionality is merged into the main branch and deployed to production
+- Functionality is merged into the main branch